User Guide

 • Check the CloudAgent dashboard for detailed error logs

-MCP server not appearing in Cursor
+MCP server not appearing

 • Ensure the JSON syntax is valid (no trailing commas)